 Redevelopment at the Brooks campus is bringing new residents to this sub-area.
-Additional bicycle and pedestrian resources, as well as rapid transit investments from VIA, are recommended to better serve existing residents in the surrounding neighborhoods to the north and east, accommodate new residents, and effectively connect the Brooks Area to the greater San Antonio region.
+Additional bicycle and pedestrian resources, as well as rapid transit investments from VIA, are recommended to better serve existing residents in the surrounding neighborhooods to the north and east, accommodate new residents, and effectively connect the Brooks Area to the greater San Antonio region.

-Safety is central to the mobility vision for the Brooks Area.
-Previous development that focused on prioritizing automobiles left many parts of the area with incomplete sidewalks, few bike facilities, and poor access to parks and other amenities.
-With a focus on improving safety for people walking and bicycling, the Brooks Area can make strides to becoming a healthier and more connected community, where local residents can access destinations near their homes without the need to drive.
-New recreational resources, such as the Greenline linear park and the extension of the Howard W. Peak Greenway Trails, will also provide trails linking the Brooks Area to downtown, the San Antonio River, Pearl, and Brackenridge Park, providing paths for pedestrians and cyclists.
+Safety is central to the mobility vision for Brooks.
+Previous development that focused on priortizing automobiles left many parts of the area with incomplete sidewalks, few bike facilities, and poor access to parks and other amenities.
+With a focus on improving safety for people walking and bicycling, Brooks can make strides to becoming a healthier and more connected community, where local residents can access destinations near their homes without the need to drive.
+New recreational resources, such as the Greenline linear park and the extension of the Howard W. Peak Greenway Trails, will also provide trails linking the Brooks Area to downtown, the San Antonio River, Pearl, and Brackenridge Park, providing paths for pedestrians and cyslists.